 Installing solar panels is a significant investment for most people.
 You want to be sure the panels and equipment have been performance-tested over a number of years and have a proven track record for high quality.
 You’ll need to reach out to your specific installer for their track record and tests.

-Solar power installers Freedom Solar carries SunPower panels, which have a guaranteed performance length of 25 years and a useful life surpassing 40 years.
+Solar power installers Freedom Solar carries high quality solar panel options that are covered under warranty for 25 years and a useful life that may surpass 40 years.

 [Related: How Long Do Solar Panels Last?]